deepgram/live-streaming-starter-kit/README.md

 * `/path/to/audio.wav` - the path to a signed, 16-bit little-endian encoded WAV file

 If not set, the included file `preamble.wav` will be streamed.

+## Issues & Feedback

+Please open [a new issue](https://github.com/deepgram/streaming-test-suite/issues) in this repository if you encounter any errors.

+If you have general feedback about our products, please start a new [GitHub Discussion](https://github.com/orgs/deepgram/discussions/categories/feedback).